-St. Louis in June may be hot and humid, but summer is when St. Louis really comes alive.
-Here's information on the best outdoor concerts, festivals and even options for those looking to stay indoors.
+June in St. Louis can be hot and humid, but summer is when the city really comes alive.
+Here's information on the Gateway City's best outdoor concerts, festivals, and stage productions—and even some indoor options for those looking to beat the heat.

-If you're looking for great things to do without spending any money, check out Free Summer Events & Activities in St. Louis.
+If you're looking for great things to do without spending any money, check out the free summer events and activities in St. Louis.

-The Missouri Botanical Garden is once again hosting free summer concerts on Wednesday nights this summer.
-The featured musicians this month include Jack Grelle and The Gaslight Squares.
-Admission to the Garden is free on Wednesdays after 5 p.m., and the concerts begin at 7:30 p.m.
-Everyone is invited to bring lawn chairs, blankets and a picnic dinner and gather around the Cohen Amphitheater.
-Food and drinks are also for sale at the Garden.
-The Whitaker Music Festival is just one of many free summer events in St. Louis that are worth checking out.
+The Missouri Botanical Garden is once again hosting free summer concerts on Wednesday nights.
+Featured musicians in June include Lamar Harris and Charlie Halloran.
+Admission to the garden is free on Wednesdays after 5 p.m., and the concerts begin at 7 p.m.
+Bring lawn chairs, blankets, and a picnic dinner and gather around the Cohen Amphitheater for a night of music under the stars.
+Food and drinks are also for sale.
+The annual Whitaker Music Festival is definitely one of many free summer events in St. Louis worth checking out.

 Missouri Botanical Garden